 Also, WordPress performance is mainly dependent on hosting, themes, plugins, developers, etc. And Wix is not.
 So, it is more difficult to say that Wix is better than WordPress or vice versa.

-But to say that WordPress is glitchy, or has problems, or slow is not right.
+But to say that WordPress is glitchy, has problems, or is slow is not right.
 Every tool or technology has its pros and cons, strong sides, and issues.